Sharon Anderson (nephrologist): Work for the American Society of Nephrology and NIH

 She has served in leadership roles for the American Society in Nephrology in a number of capacities.
 Her committee appointments with the ASN include terms of service on the Abstract Selection Committee, the Program Committee, the Chronic Kidney Disease Advisory Group, and the Executive Committee for Training Program Directors.
 In 2004, she was elected to the council of the ASN.
 She has also served on the Editorial Board of the Journal of the American Society of Nephrology (JASN).
 She was the first woman to serve as President of the American Society of Nephrology in its 43-year history.
 Her term started in 2009 and she played an activist role in the position.
 She has worked to strategically improve the diversity of leadership at the ASN, to better reflect social demographics.

 In her work with the American Board of Internal Medicine (ABIM), she served as Chair of the Nephrology Board.
 For the NIH, she chaired the General Medicine "B" Study Section.

-Awards on honors
+Awards and honors

 For her work as an educator at OHSU, she was awarded Faculty Teaching Awards 2001, 2002, and 2003.
 She was also awarded the 2003 Medical Staff Chairman's Award for Outstanding Service to Medical Staff.
 Other awards include a Faculty Senate Award for Outstanding Service, from OHSU in 2006.
 Other leadership positions include service as a Fellow of the Executive Leadership in Academic Medicine.
 In addition, she serves on the council of the American Heart Association to oversee a division on Kidney in Cardiovascular Disease and High Blood Pressure Research.
 She is a member of multiple other professional societies.